Lycian Way

 The trail, which was conceived by Briton Kate Clow, takes its name from the ancient civilization that once ruled the region.

 History of the region

 Lycia was a region on the Western Taurus Mountains in Teke Peninsula at southwestern Anatolia on the Mediterranean Sea coast, located in what are today the provinces of Muğla and Antalya.
 The Lycian people lived in the area from the prehistoric period until they were absorbed into Roman culture Late Bronze Age.
 They built city-states along the Mediterranean Sea coast, such as Xanthos, Patara, Myra, Pinara, Tlos, Olympos, and Phaselis, and formed the Lycian League.
 Thanks to their strategic location, they had best opportunities for sea trade and even piracy.

+The Lycians developed their own art style as well as had independent democratic governance.
 In later times, the region of Lycia was occupied by the Persian Empire, Ancient Greece, and then controlled by Ancient Rome, the Byzantine Empire, the Seljuk Empire, and the Ottoman Empire.
 Rock-cut tombs on cliff walls and sarcophagi in the region testify to the ancient Lycian civilization.